KohaILS/koha-manual-zh-cn/source/extending_koha.rst

 |image1118|

-Next you'll want to :ref:`update the frameworks <marc-bibliographic-frameworks-label>` so that the 952$8 (if you're using collection code) label to says Color.
+Next you'll want to :ref:`update the frameworks <marc-bibliographic-frameworks-label>` so that the 952$8 (if you're using collection code) label says 'Color'.

 Once you have that in place you can start to catalog items by color.